The Top 8 Allergens for Kids

 In some cases, your healthcare provider may give your child certain foods to see if they have outgrown an allergy.
 This would be entirely done under medical supervision in a safe environment.

-Children with food allergies may be on a more restrictive diet, so it’s important to speak to your doctor about giving your child vitamins and minerals to fill in any nutritional gaps.
+Children with food allergies may be on a more restrictive diet, so it’s important to speak to your doctor about giving your child vitamins and minerals to keep them feeling their best.

 How to prevent food allergies in kids